 5. Chaga is allowed for children only after consultation with a pediatrician.

-6. In the absence of an appropriate diet, the use of birch fungus can provoke constipation.
+6. In the absence of an appropriate diet, the use of birch mushroom can cause constipation.

 • intravenous administration of glucose is prohibited;

-• it is necessary to adhere to a vegetable-milk diet for the entire period of use of this remedy; animal fats, smoked meats, spicy dishes, meat, canned food are banned;
+• you need to adhere to a vegetable-dairy diet for the entire period of use of this product; smoked animal fats, spicy dishes, meat, and canned food are prohibited;

-• You can not combine chaga with antibiotics.
+• Chaga should not be combined with antibiotics.

 Video